JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: i am behind. is the Europe thing an image texture node?

-no in the node editor window [https://gyazo.com/a686620080b4f8574f9e2c13be0b3a2d](https://gyazo.com/a686620080b4f8574f9e2c13be0b3a2d) p9 like this
+NS: no in the node editor window [https://gyazo.com/a686620080b4f8574f9e2c13be0b3a2d](https://gyazo.com/a686620080b4f8574f9e2c13be0b3a2d) p9 like this